isc-projects/kea/doc/guide/ddns.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A Forward DDNS Domain maps a forward DNS zone to a set of DNS servers
-which maintain the forward DNS data (i.e. name-to- address mapping) for
+which maintain the forward DNS data (i.e. name-to-address mapping) for
 that zone.
 Each zone served needs one Forward DDNS Domain.
 It may very
 well be that some or all of the zones are maintained by the same
-servers, but you will still need one DDNS Domain per zone.
+servers, but one DDNS Domain is still needed for each zone.
 Remember that
 matching a request to the appropriate server(s) is done by zone and a
 DDNS Domain only defines a single zone.